On fast charged particles scattering on periodic planes of atoms: The differential cross section for scattering on isolated structures

 \section{The differential cross section for scattering on isolated structures}

-Let us consider the scattering of a fast charged particle with an initial momentum parallel to the $z$-axis on a target consisting of a set of parallel planes of atoms (parallel to $(z,y)$-plane) arranged along the $x$-axis such that each of them has a position along the $x$-axis: $x_j=aj$, where $a$ is the interplanar distance (Fig. \ref{fig_np}).
-In this case, we will assume that the atoms in each plane are distributed uniformly according to the law:
+Let us consider the scattering of a fast charged particle with an initial momentum parallel to the $z$-axis on a target consisting of a set of parallel atomic planes (parallel to $(z,y)$-plane) arranged along the $x$-axis such that each of them has a position along the $x$-axis: $x_j=aj$, where $a$ is the interplanar distance, $j$ is an integer number (Fig. \ref{fig_np}).
+In this case, we will assume that the atoms in each plane are of one element and distributed uniformly.
+In the eikonal approximation, the distribution of atoms along $z$-axis does not influence the scattering description.
+So, we need to specify only the distribution law for $y$-component of atoms positions.
+Let us denote by $\vec{\rho}_n=(x_n,y_n)$ the position of the $n$-th atom in the target.
+Due to uniform arrangment of atoms in the target, the distribution law for each $y_n$ is

-where $L_y$ is the size of the planes in the $y$-axis direction, the index $n$ takes natural values from 1 to $N$, $N$ is the number of all atoms in the target.
-We also denote by $L_z$ the length of the target in the direction of particle incidence, $N_x$ is the number of planes in the target, $N_p$ is the number of atoms in each plane (assuming that each plane has the same amount of atoms), $n_{\perp}$ is the 2D-concentration of atoms in each plane: $N_p=n_{\perp}L_y L_z$.
+where $L_y$ is the size of the atomic planes in the $y$-axis direction, the index $n$ takes natural values from 1 to $N$, $N$ is the number of all atoms in the target.
+We also denote by $L_z$ the length of the target in the direction of particle incidence, $N_x$ is the number of planes in the target, $N_p$ is the number of atoms in each plane (assuming that each plane has the same amount of atoms, $N=N_x N_p$), $n_{yz}$ is the 2D-concentration of atoms in each plane: $N_p=n_{yz}L_y L_z$.
 For simplicity, we will neglect thermal vibrations of atoms in the plane.
-We will perform the calculations in the system of units, where the speed of light is $c=1$ and the reduced Planck constant is $\hslash=1$.
+We will perform the calculations in the system of units, where the speed of light in vacuum is $c=1$ and the reduced Planck constant is $\hslash=1$.